 Homework: Homework assignments will be assigned regularly.
-Each assignment is due at 10:00pm Eastern time the following meeting day.
 There are 36 homework assignments with 2 points each.
 The lowest homework score will be dropped.
+Wednesday's assignment is due at 10:00pm on Friday and Friday's assignment is due at 10:00pm the following Wednesday.
 If you are not able to complete your homework on time and have extenuating circumstances with valid supporting documents, please talk to your instructor.

-Quizzes: There will be 15 quizzes total with 5 points each.
+Quizzes: There will be 8 quizzes total with 4 points each.
 The lowest quiz score will be dropped.
 There will be no make-up quizzes.
 In extenuating circumstances, your instructor may choose to excuse you from a quiz.